facelessuser/RegReplace/docs/usage.md

     },
 ```

-## Apply Regex Right Before File Save Event
+## Apply Regular Expressions Right Before File Save Event
 If you want to automatically apply a sequence right before a file saves, you can define sequences in the `reg_replace.sublime-settings` file.
-Each "on save" sequence will be applied to the files you specify by file patterns or file regex.
+Each "on save" sequence will be applied to the files you specify by file patterns or file regular expression.
 Also, you must have `on_save` set to `true`.
-You can also just highlight, fold, or unfold by regex by adding the `"action": "mark"` key/value pair (supported options are `mark`, `fold`, and `unfold`).
+You can also just highlight, fold, or unfold by regular expression by adding the `"action": "mark"` key/value pair (supported options are `mark`, `fold`, and `unfold`).
 Both types can be used at the same time.
 Actions are performed after replacements.

 Example: